atveit/SwiftStateMachine/README.markdown

     schwa@mouse ~> dot test.dot -Tpng > test.png

-The "turnstile" definition looks like:
+The "turnstile" definition state diagram looks like:

 ![test.png](test.png)

 ## TODO

-Both the State and Transition classes need to be "dummed" down and the logic moved into the main Definition object - perhaps as an transition table.
+Both the State and Transition classes need to be "dummed" down and the logic moved into the main Definition object - perhaps as a transition table.
 This would allow definitions to be easily changed on the fly.

-## Labels
+### Labels

 States and transitions currently use a String as the label type.
 It would be great if instead of Strings the user could use any Swift type as a label - for example user defined enums.
 To do this the code should be rewritten to use Swift generics instead.
 Unfortunately Swift currently cannot use nested classes and generics.